 - The foreigner was under 18 when he/she committed the CIMT, more than five (5) years have elapsed since the CIMT occurred, and the foreigner is currently out of jail or prison; or

 - The foreigner was convicted of an offense that had a maximum penalty of no more than one (1) year in jail or prison, and the actual jail or prison term was no more than six (6) months.
 (This is the “petty offense” exception.)3

 The more serious CIMTs permanently bar a foreigner from becoming a citizen, such as the:

 - fraud (involving a sum of $10,000 or more), and

 - theft (that resulted in a prison term of at least one year).

 Other CIMTs temporarily bar citizenship for an extra three to five years, including the Nevada crime of prostitution and Nevada crime of fraud (involving less than $10,000).

 Note that getting a record sealed does not necessarily increase a foreigner’s chances of immigrating to the U.S. USCIS (United States Citizenship and Immigration Services) takes into account a foreigner’s entire criminal record — sealed or not — when determining his/her eligibility for immigration.4

 Call us if you need help . . . .

 All immigrants and non-citizens who have been arrested, charged or convicted of criminal offenses in Nevada are encouraged to call our Las Vegas immigration criminal defense attorneys.
-We can schedule a free consultation to discuss your case and your rights.
+We can schedule a consultation to discuss your case and your rights.